Deepjyoti19/Todo-List-React-App/README.md

 # React + Vite

+ToDo List Application

+This is a simple ToDo List application built with React.
+The application allows users to add, delete, search and mark tasks as completed.

+Features

+-Add new tasks
+-Delete existing tasks
+-Mark tasks as completed
+-Search a task
+-Responsive design

+Install dependencies

+Make sure you have Node.js installed.
+Then, run: npm install

+To start the development server:run: npm run dev

+Contact
+If you have any questions or suggestions, feel free to reach out at [djnayak19@gmail.com].

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: